General meaning

 Documents formalize the end of one option and the opening of a choice.

-- Termination, cancellation, or divorce contract that requires redefining the future
+- Termination, cancellation, or divorce contract that necessitates redefining the future

-- Dismissal or end of mission letter posing a professional crossroads
+- Dismissal or end of mission letter presenting a professional crossroads

 - Unsubscription or withdrawal form related to a project change